2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 ![Decomposing a polygon into triangles](./images/collision_detection/polygon_triangulation.svg){width=40%}

-This specific triangulation is called "fan triangulation" and it is chosen for its `\Theta(n)` (where n is the number of vertices) execution time.
+This specific triangulation is called "fan triangulation" and it is chosen for its $\Theta(n)$ (where n is the number of vertices) execution time.

 #### Bounding Boxes